mraysmit/restmonkey/README.md

 **REST API server with chaos monkey engineering for testing and prototyping** — a lightweight Java server that creates realistic HTTP endpoints with configurable failure patterns.
 Define resources, endpoints, and chaos behaviours in YAML or using a fluent builder API.

 No servlet container.
 No frameworks.
 Starts fast.
 Built for resilience testing. **Comprehensive chaos monkey engineering** with latency simulation, failure injection, and retry patterns.
+Banana skins everywhere.

 ---